 In the Foundation Stage, children are encouraged to access a wide range of physical activity provision throughout the indoor and outdoor classroom as well as taking part in set PE sessions.
 Physical Development is one of the areas in the Early Year Foundation Stage where children learn to explore, experiment and refine their social, gross and fine motor skills.

 In Key Stage 1, children build on their early experiences and move into paired and group activities.
 They begin to play different games, explore and link actions, improve coordination and balance.
 They begin to express ideas and feelings about their own performances.

 In Key Stage 2, children build on their previous experiences through a broader PE curriculum.
 They learn specific skills and refine and improve existing ones.
 The children develop confidence to evaluate their own and other performances and reflect on how they can improve.
 They learn to work as a team in pairs and small groups as well as taking part in competitive experiences so that they develop a greater awareness of the importance for their actions as well as winning.

 We promote children being taught to swim proficiently.
-Pupils will be able to access swimming provision in years 4 and 5 to ensure children have the opportunity to become proficient swimmers.
-We also offer sailing to children in year 6.
+Pupils will be able to access swimming provision in KS2 to ensure children have the opportunity to become proficient swimmers.
+The school also offer water confidence and safety lessons for children in years 3, 4, 5 and 6.